JanPretorius98/20713479-FMX-Prac/README.md

 3. **How do correlations between different assets in the portfolio evolve and influence portfolio diversification?**
    - The focus here is on understanding asset correlations through hierarchical clustering and potentially GARCH models (though the latter was left out), which helps in identifying asset classes or groups with similar return characteristics for better diversification strategies.

+4. **Garch libraries**: `rugarch` and `rmgarch` created some problems with other libraries.
+They were loaded independently of other projects during the exam to ensure consistency.

 ### Code Summary:
 In the provided code, the main operations include: